google/filament/BUILDING.md

 Additional dependencies may be required for your operating system.
 Please refer to the appropriate section below.

-Building the `rays` library (used for light baking) is optional and requires the following packages:

-- embree 3.0+
-- libtbb-dev

 To build Filament for Android you must also install the following:

 - Android Studio 3.6 or more recent